VoisinneG/queryup/README.md

 List of available data columns
 ------------------------------

-Here is the list of all data columns retrieveable using parameter `columns`.
+You can view all data columns retrieveable using :

+    list_data_columns()

     ##   [1] "id"
     ##   [2] "entry name"